Beng-brown/the-greenbank-pub/README.md

 # Acknowledgments

-Special thanks to my Tutor- Pasquele & mentor-Jack for their help and guidence throughout this project.
+Special thanks to my Tutor- Pasquele & Mentor-Jack for their help and guidence throughout this project.
 As well as staff at the Greenbank Pub for being the site guinea pigs and for their constant feedback throughout the project.